prashant1pandey/coursera-Fundamentals-of-Parallelism-on-Intel-Architecture/README.md

 WEEK 1, WEEK 2 complete assisment added.

-WEEK 2, WEEK 3, WEEK 4, WEEK 5 yet to come!
+WEEK 2, WEEK 3, WEEK 4 coming tomorrow!

+WEEK 5 yet to come!

 ## How to upload Graded External Tools assisment

-1. Simply compress the Makefile given for each weeks
+1. Simply compress the folder given for each weeks
-2. Upload the compressed makefile to the external grading portal and click submit
+2. Upload the compressed folder to the external grading portal and click submit

 ## NOTE: